AbazaSeif/btc-markets/README.md

 # Application Setup:

-Create a MySQL database for the application to use ( don't worry about the tables RedBean will create these for you as needed )
+Create a MySQL database for the application to use, and import the structure from the sql/dump.sql file.

 Change the database parameters to match your environment in config/config.ini